-Snow that falls in spring is rare.; see also, which (Chicago 6.22)
+- Snow that falls in the early spring is rare. (see also, which)

 a.m. and p.m. (with periods) with one space between the numeral and the abbreviation.
-Use an en-dash for time ranges.
-In text, avoid using the dash for a time range; instead, use “from” and “to.”
+Use an en-dash for time ranges (not a dash); in text, use “from” and “to,” instead of dashes.

 - 2 p.m.

 - 3–5 p.m.

 - 9 a.m.–noon (not 12 p.m. or 12 noon)

 - Office hours are 9 a.m. to 6 p.m., Monday through Friday.

 Capitalize a person’s professional title when it precedes the name; use lowercase when it follows the name, regardless of rank or executive level.